-For more than half a century, the Children’s Evaluation and Rehabilitation Center (CERC) has provided compassionate, respectful care to infants, children and adults with developmental disabilities such as intellectual disabilities, autism, language disorders, learning disabilities, cerebral palsy, other neuromuscular disorders and behavioral problems.
-Using multidisciplinary teams to evaluate and care for the individual and support the family, we have become a model for programs throughout the region, state and nation.
-We are also committed to training the next generation of professionals caring for these individuals, training several hundred professionals from multiple disciplines each year.
+Theodore Kastner, M.D., M.S.For more than a half century, the Children’s Evaluation and Rehabilitation Center (CERC) has provided family-centered, community-based, culturally competent, coordinated care to children and their families with intellectual and developmental disabilities (I/DD) including autism, cerebral palsy and other neuromuscular disorders, cognitive and learning problems and behavioral problems.
+Using multidisciplinary teams to evaluate and treat the individual and support the family, we have become a model for programs throughout the region, state and nation.
+Our exemplary programs include evaluation and diagnostic services, dental care and habilitative services offered by physical therapists, occupational therapists and speech therapists.
+We are committed to creating the next generation of professionals caring for these individuals, training several hundred professionals from multiple disciplines each year.
+Finally, through our partnership with the Department of Neurosciences, we operate an extensive research program and support our NIH-funded Intellectual and Developmental Disabilities Research Center (IDDRC).
 With sensitivity and concern, we have been able to offer a commodity often in short supply in the lives of our patients and their families: hope for a brighter future.